Quick checklist

 What are the most important newborn passport photo requirements?

-The most important checks are a clearly visible face, a plain enough background, and a calm, sharp frame that is worth keeping.
+Check first for a clearly visible face, a plain enough background, and a calm, sharp frame that is worth keeping.
+If those checks fail, move straight into a keep-or-retake decision instead of forcing the same weak image forward.

 What are UK newborn photo rules?